OliverDietrich/MasterThesis/Background.md

 Analysis of single-cell RNA-seq data for the Single Cell Analysis ([SIGA](https://www.helmholtz-hiri.de/en/research/organisation/teams/team/single-cell-analysis/)) group of the Helmholtz Centre for Infection Research ([HZI](https://www.helmholtz-hzi.de/en/)) Institute for RNA-based Infection Research ([HIRI](https://www.helmholtz-hiri.de/)).

-## Workflows
-The data analysis workflow developed here is based on [Seurat](https://satijalab.org/seurat/), [Scanpy](https://scanpy.readthedocs.io/en/stable/), [Scran](https://bioconductor.org/packages/release/bioc/vignettes/scran/inst/doc/scran.html), the [single-cell RNA-seq course](https://scrnaseq-course.cog.sanger.ac.uk/website/introduction-to-single-cell-rna-seq.html) from the University of Cambridge and [RNA-seq Data Analysis - A Practical Approach](https://doi.org/10.1201/b17457).
+The data analysis workflow developed here is based on [Seurat](https://satijalab.org/seurat/) and guided by [Scanpy](https://scanpy.readthedocs.io/en/stable/), [Scran](https://bioconductor.org/packages/release/bioc/vignettes/scran/inst/doc/scran.html), the [single-cell RNA-seq course](https://scrnaseq-course.cog.sanger.ac.uk/website/introduction-to-single-cell-rna-seq.html) from the University of Cambridge and [RNA-seq Data Analysis - A Practical Approach](https://doi.org/10.1201/b17457).

+## Preprocessing

+> From Raw-Sequencing Data to Constructing the Expression Matrix

 The library preparation differs greatly between conventional and single-cell RNA-seq and the choice of technology depends on the biological question at hand.
 The different single-cell technologies have been reviewed by [Ziegenhain, et al. 2017](https://doi.org/10.1016/j.molcel.2017.01.023) and [Svensson et al. 2017](https://doi.org/10.1038/nmeth.4220).

-### Preprocessing Raw-Sequencing Data & Constructing the Expression Matrix
 The processing of next-generation sequencing data is similar between single-cell and traditional RNA-seq.
 The general workflow for the analysis of Illumina sequencing data can be broken down into the following steps:

 1. Demultiplexing and conversion to [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format)-format